 Studio χ is open to all faculty and staff in the DePaul community from any college or program.
 Please reach out to us if you have research or teaching which you think is complementary to our mission!
 We welcome your participation.
 Also, for upcoming programs and events (open to the public), see our “News and Events” tab.
 Our inaugural year will begin in January 2017, and we encourage you to check in for updates to our programming.
 For opportunities to participate in research or teaching workshops related to the Digital Humanities, see our “Opportunities” tab.
 For Studio χ faculty and staff research projects, see the “Research” tab.

 All programs are free and open to the public.
-Studio χ gratefully acknowledges the support of the College of Digital Media and the College of Liberal Arts and Social Sciences, co-sponsors of our center and mission.
+Studio χ gratefully acknowledges the support of the University Library, the College of Digital Media, and the College of Liberal Arts and Social Sciences, co-sponsors of our center and mission.
 Additional support is generously given by the Office of Academic Affairs.